Over the past few years, we’ve been supporting Mountbatten Hampshire, a local charity very close to our hearts here at SPCC.

 Public Access Defibrillator in memory of Claire Reed

-Most recently, we raised just over £2000 to buy a Public Access Defibrillator in memory of Claire Reed, who sadly lost her life at the young age of 22 to Young Adult Death Syndrome.
+In March 2019, we raised just over £2000 to buy a Public Access Defibrillator in memory of Claire Reed, who sadly lost her life at the young age of 22 to Young Adult Death Syndrome.

 Claire, who had only been married for 5 months, was a regular at the gym and enjoyed kickboxing.
 Yet whilst away of a friend’s hen party celebration, she complained of feeling unwell and tragically died in hospital.
 Claire, who was the daughter to Graham and Anne, brother to Pete, wife to Andy and friend to many, may have had her life saved by a Defibrillator Machine.